spantaleev/matrix-docker-ansible-deploy/docs/installing.md

 ansible-playbook -i inventory/hosts setup.yml --tags=install-all
 ```

-**Note**: do not run the just "recipe" `just install-all` instead, because it automatically starts services at the end of execution.
+⚠️ **Warning**: do not run the just "recipe" `just install-all` instead, because it automatically starts services at the end of execution.
 See: [Difference between playbook tags and shortcuts](just.md#difference-between-playbook-tags-and-shortcuts)

 When this command completes, services won't be running yet.